Vinyl Gloves Allergy-YICHANG

 1. If an allergic reaction to vinyl gloves occurs in your workplace, it is almost certainly caused by contact urticaria-a skin irritation that is usually caused by sweating and is exacerbated by the lack of ventilation inside the gloves.
 Disposable gloves

-are likely to cause contact urticaria, as long as your fabric lining that wicks moisture in time can reduce the risk of highly sensitive and susceptible contact urticaria and eczema.
+are likely to cause contact urticaria, as long as your fabric lining that wicks moisture in time can reduce the risk of susceptible contact urticaria and eczema.

 2. If your vinyl gloves break during use, they can come into contact with chemicals and other irritants on the skin.